fluent-plugins-nursery/fluent-plugin-bigquery/README.md

   * for data loading as batch jobs, for big amount of data
   * https://developers.google.com/bigquery/loading-data-into-bigquery

-Current version of this plugin supports Google API with Service Account Authentication, and does not support OAuth.
+Current version of this plugin supports Google API with Service Account Authentication, but does not support OAuth flow for installed applications.

 ## Configuration

 ### Streming inserts

-For service account authentication, generate service account private key file and email key, then upload private key file onto your server.

 Configure insert specifications with target table schema, with your credentials.
 This is minimum configurations: